Travel journalist Lucy McGuire asked some seasoned travellers whether last-minute holidays live up to the hype.

-Many travel companies have ‘last-minute’ sections on their websites, and the bargain hunters among us thrive on the excitement of bagging a cut-price holiday that leaves tomorrow – especially when it’s cold and grey outside and we’re craving some winter sun.
+Many travel companies have last-minute sections on their websites, and the bargain hunters among us thrive on the excitement of bagging a cut-price holiday that starts tomorrow - especially when it's cold and grey outside and we're craving some winter sun.

-And it’s not just holidays that can be snapped up for a more reasonable rate last minute – flights, accommodation and even package deals are all available last minute from the right sites.
-The one thing you shouldn’t book at the last minute is travel insurance – buy it at least 24 hours before you leave to make sure it’s activated.
+And it's not just holidays that can be snapped up for a more reasonable rate last minute - flights, accommodation and even package deals are all available last minute from the right sites.
+Oh, and don't forget to buy your travel insurance before you start your trip.

 But is last-minute travel worth it?
 Lucy McGuire (@LucyAMcGuire) asks the experts to find out.

 There are various reasons why we take last-minute trips and the chance of grabbing a bargain is definitely one of them.
-But Research by ABTA found that only 15% of late holiday bookers were motivated by price.
-Many travellers booked late trips due to personal circumstances and the simple fact they ‘hadn’t had the time’ to book earlier.
+But Research by ABTA found that only 15 per cent of late holiday bookers were motivated by price.
+Many travellers booked late trips due to personal circumstances and the simple fact they hadn't had the time to book earlier.

 Technology has also changed the way we look at holidays.
-A trends report published by Mediahawk claimed smartphones have made us more impulsive when we plan our trips.
-With mobile phone apps such as Jetsetter and Late Rooms – which offer same-day hotel and travel deals – it’s no wonder many of us are hooked on impromptu travel.
+With mobile phone apps such as Jetsetter and Late Rooms, which offer same-day hotel and travel deals, it's no wonder many of us are hooked on impromptu travel.